nickjfrench/ms-automation-graph-nestjs/README.md

 # Learn Microsoft Automation with MS Graph APIs and NestJS Backend

-This repo hopes to provide an almost boilerplate setup for NestJS with access to Microsoft (MS) Graph APIs.
-I've also provided a write-up on how I developed this project, but this is not a tutorial.
+This repo hopes to provide an almost boilerplate-like setup for NestJS with access to Microsoft (MS) Graph APIs.
+I've also provided a write-up on how I developed this project, but that is not a tutorial.
 All I hope to provide is something that gets you off the ground and teaches you something along the way.

+Upon cloning this project, you'll be able to call the /api/v1/user route to be redirected to Microsoft for Authorization and displayed your User Profile (from Microsoft).

 ## 📖 Why I Developed This Project